Millions (2004 film): Christian film critics

-Christian publications weighed in on the film, many adding stock to its religious message.

-Catholic News Service's Harry Forbes wrote, "Boyle's offbeat tale — with a clever script by Frank-Cottrell Boyce — features good performances all around, especially by the remarkable Etel, who displays just the right innocence and religious fervor in delightful vignettes with the saints.
+Catholic News Service's Harry Forbes wrote, "Boyle's offbeat tale – with a clever script by Frank-Cottrell Boyce – features good performances all around, especially by the remarkable Etel, who displays just the right innocence and religious fervor in delightful vignettes with the saints.
 The script dramatizes the themes of money and its complexities and the need for societal philanthropy without being heavy-handed, making this ideal entertainment for older adolescents and up."

 Sister Rose Pacatte, F.S.P.
 (AmericanCatholic.org) commented, "Millions engages, inspires and is just quirky enough to be charming."
 She added, "Damien's familiarity with the saints and his recitation of their biographies is accurate and very funny."

-Although praising the film overall for its positive depiction of the role the Christian faith can play in a young boy's life, some publications have pointed out the inclusion of details that viewers may find objectionable or deem inappropriate for younger audiences.
+Although praising the film for its positive depiction of the role the Christian faith can play in a young boy's life, some publications have pointed out details that viewers might find objectionable or deem inappropriate for younger audiences.
 As Harry Forbes wrote, "The film contains a couple of mildly crude expressions, some intense episodes of menace, a momentary sexual situation, religious stereotyping, and a brief scene where the brothers look, with boyish curiosity, at a web site for women's bras on a computer."
 As such, he explained, "the USCCB Office for Film & Broadcasting classification is A-II – adults and adolescents."

 Johnathan Wooten of Christian Spotlight on Entertainment downplayed the significance, saying, "Those concerned about objectionable content will not find much to offend here though.
 There is very little violence (a short robbery scene, a very brief moment of a child in peril).
 Sexual content includes a glimpse of an unmarried couple in bed together as well as pre-pubescent boy viewing an Internet lingerie ad.
 When played out the latter scene actually has a strange wholesomeness to it considering his other viewing options.
 The only profanity is some mild British slang."